Calibrated from the calibration bench, not the slide deck.

 Essay 02

-Reverse stress testing as a Pillar 2 defence
+Reverse stress testing as a Pillar 2 conversation

 Why a genuinely reverse RST is the single highest-leverage artefact in the SREP dialogue — and what the ECB looks for.